aesara-devs/aesara/doc/library/config.rst

     Default: ``True``

-    Print the active device when the GPU device is initialized.
+    Print the active device when the device is initialized.

 .. attribute:: floatX